 If your radio doesn't have a suitable "data" connector, which bypasses the normal audio processing, you will need to do some surgery.
+(See http://wa8lmf.net/miscinfo/MiniDIN6-Packet.pdf for a good description of the connector.)

 It probably won't work if you have audio transformers in the middle.